Gator website builder review - affordable tool for simple sites

 Honestly, Wix rules.
 You can build any kind of website with it: so as you can imagine, it's super simple to recommend.
 700 templates are more than enough to pick out the best option, and just like Gator, Wix also has two types of editors.
 The classic editor is for all the pixel-perfect editing.
 And the ADI Editor includes a quick questionnaire, that later uses some AI magic to build a website suited to you and your business.
 Pretty nifty.

 Squarespace offers some beautiful modern themes.
 And on top of that, the platform also has a baked-in eCommerce and marketing system, which is very easy to use and master.
 If you simply want a quick way to go online and run your small business, Squarespace a terrific pick.

 Zyro offers a similar pricing structure to Gator: but it also manages to be even cheaper!
-With several great templates and a grid-based drag-and-drop builder, it’s a more classical approach to website building.
-If you’re looking for that, but also wish to stay on budget, Zyro is far and away the best option.
+With 130+ beautiful and modern templates and a grid-based drag-and-drop builder, it's a more classical approach to website building.
+If you're looking for that, but also wish to stay on budget, Zyro is far and away the best option.

 HostGator website builder review - final verdict